-The Roots: Self Leadership
+The Seed: Self Leadership

 If the ground has been cleared and soil prepared, distributed leadership can grow.
 But it doesn’t begin with leading other people, it begins with leading yourself — as an individual, as a peer, and as a follower.

 You can identify work that needs doing and execute on it effectively on your own.
 You provide value and make progress without direct instructions.
 You can manage your time, meaning you only make commitments you think you can deliver to a high standard.
 You can set good boundaries.
 Both your “yes” and your “no” are powerful and considered.